Languages: Japanese

 Overview

-The Japanese Program at the School of Modern Languages offers a minor in Japanese, as well as undergraduate and graduate degrees in Japanese.
-Our Japanese courses range from the elementary to advanced levels, including language-based content courses in literature, translation, technology, and linguistics.
-We also offer accelerated courses, a summer study abroad program, and online courses to accommodate student learning.
+The Japanese Program at the School of Modern Languages offers a minor, three Bachelor's degrees, and two Master's degrees in Japanese.
+Courses range from elementary to advanced levels, including language-based content courses in literature, translation, technology, and linguistics.
+We also offer accelerated courses, a summer study abroad program, and online courses to support student learning.

-In addition to the LBAT Summer program, Georgia Tech has exchange programs with several universities in Japan (See below).
-Students can also apply for 6-12 month international internships at Japanese corporations.
-ALIS majors are required to study or intern abroad; IAML and GEML students are encouraged to do so (See below).
+In addition to the LBAT summer program, Georgia Tech has exchange programs with several universities in Japan.
+Students can also apply for international internships at Japanese corporations.
+ALIS majors are required to study or intern abroad.
+IAML and GEML majors are encouraged to do so.
 These international experiences can also be used to count towards International Plan requirements.

 subsections